 Sorry, we are unable to split off single days or pieces of the package.
 From the coordination perspective, breaking off pieces of the package for families who just want to attend a portion of the event is time-consuming and difficult to manage.
 We try to give as much lead-time possible for our events so families have the chance to coordinate their travel plans with the full pop-up week.

 Can I join the pop-up after it starts?

 Yes!
-Tickets stay on sale through the entire pop-up so it's easy to join in at any point.
+Unless an event is sold out, tickets stay on sale through the entire pop-up and it's easy to join at any point.

 How many families join your pop-ups?

-We typically have 5-12 families attend any given pop-up.
-However, occasionally we are surprised (sometimes it's an intimate group of 2-3 families, but Merida, Mexico, had a whopping 28 attending families)!
+We typically have 7-12 families attend any given pop-up.
+However, occasionally we are surprised (sometimes it's an intimate group of 2-3 families, but Merida, Normandy, Penang, and London had 25+ attending families)!
 Both small and large groups have their advantages... but regardless of group size, there is always time to foster new friendships and explore together.

 What's the best age for attending children?

 There is no best age... there are many perfect ages!
-We've welcomed children from 3 months old to 17 years old into our events.
+We've welcomed children from infanthood through 18 years old into our events.
 Your children will fit in no matter their age because worldschooled kids tend to connect with each other across age 'boundaries'...it's really beautiful to see them naturally play in multi-age groups.

-Additionally, our gatherings are designed with everyone in mind... museums, playgrounds, nature walks, food carts... and the itineraries are flexible.
+Additionally, our gatherings are designed with everyone in mind... museums, playgrounds, nature walks, food carts, coffee in the square... and the itineraries are flexible.
 If your family needs a break (a morning to sleep in, an afternoon nap, or a full day off), that's perfectly acceptable.
 You absolutely can adapt our schedule for your children at any age.